-Raul leads Real Madrid to UEFA Youth League title
+Raul Leads Real Madrid to UEFA Youth League Title

 Ramos headed home from a corner in the 57th minute to reduce the deficit once again.

-The Portuguese side was handed a golden opportunity to draw level in the 68th minute but Madrid goalkeeper Luis Lopez pawed away Tiago Dantas' penalty, ensuring the title went back to Spain.
+The Portuguese side were handed a golden opportunity to draw level in the 68th minute but Madrid goalkeeper Luis Lopez pawed away Tiago Dantas' penalty, ensuring the title went back to Spain.